 The Carpathian Mountains

-The Carpathian Mountains - or "Green Pearl of Ukraine" - are a stunning range in the west of Ukraine that offer beautiful holidays year round.
-In winter, many flock to the Carpathians for skiing and snowboarding, while in summer guests can take hikes through Ukraine's picturesque forests and along burbling streams.
+The Carpathian Mountains are the second-longest mountain range in Europe, stretching across 1,500 kilometers.
+Known as the "Green Pearl of Ukraine," the Carpathians are a stunning mountain range in western Ukraine that offer beautiful holidays year round.
+In the winter, many flock here for skiing and snowboarding, while in the summer the mountains are filled with hikers making their way through Ukraine's picturesque forests and rambling streams.
+The Carpathians are the perfect location for a rejuvenating break offering natural thermal springs and clear air.

-If visiting Ukraine for history, the Carpathians offer plenty of old castles to explore.
-Local guides will be happy to take guests up the Carpathian Mountains and explain the legends.
-The Carpathians also feature an area formed from the craters of extinct volcanoes where visitors can enjoy the flora and fauna that thrive in the rich volcanic soil.
+Beyond the area’s trails and ski slopes, the Carpathians offer plenty of old castles to explore.
+Local guides offer tours where you can learn about castle’s unique legends.
+The Carpathians also feature an area formed from the craters of extinct volcanoes where you can enjoy the flora and fauna that thrives in the rich volcanic soil.